-The Energy Saving Trust suggest that a typical solar thermal system will cost around £4,800 including VAT at 5%, although estimates can vary from £3,000-£5,000.
+At present, the Energy Saving Trust estimate that the cost of installing a solar thermal system to be in the region of £3000 – £5000.
 Generally, the more capable the system is of generating heat, the more expensive it is but the more it could save you on your heating bills.

 You then pay back this amount on your energy bill, but because the payment amount shouldn’t be more than the saving you make by using the system the installation should be free to you.
 However, the payments do include interest and so your overall savings won’t be as large as if you had paid for the installation yourself.
 Unfortunately, this scheme was pulled some years ago now and as we have said, schemes and grants are now pretty much non-existant, but it’s worth looking about if you are considering.